divarvel/pilot-fish-website/en/team.markdown

 The man at the origin of the project and of the first submarine designs.
 He will be on board the submarine for the expedition.

-- 31 yr old, married, 3 kids
+- 31 yr old, married, 3 kids, his roots in North Brittany
-- Engineer by training and occupation, currently with an oil company
+- Engineer by training and as current occupation
-- Expatriated in 4 countries, but with strong roots in North Brittany
 - Military training as Marine Commando with the French Navy
 - Flew underground in 2003
 - Outdoor sport enthousiast (running, orienteering, climbing, diving, caving, cycling)